ComputationalMovementAnalysis/computationalmovementanalysis.github.io/W0_1_preparations.md

-## Check you version of `R`
+## Install or update R

-Check your Version of `R` by opening RStudio and typing the following command into the console.
+If you haven't installed R yet, do so now by getting the newest version from [CRAN](https://cran.r-project.org/).
+If you do have R installed, check your Version of `R` by opening RStudio and typing the following command into the console.

 ```r